|

 once considered variants of A. mellea.

-Even so, some individuals are intolerant.
+Even so, some individuals will experience GI distress after

-seven Armillaria species found east of the Rocky
+number of Armillaria species found east of the Rocky

-Mountains.
-A number of them can be identified
+number of Armillaria spp. can be identified

-certainty only through microscopic examination.
+with certainty only through microscopic examination.

-More information (Armillaria) at MushroomExpert.com:
+More information (key to species) at MushroomExpert.com:

-More information (A. ostoyae) at MushroomExpert.com:
+More information (A. solidipes) at MushroomExpert.com:

 More information (A. gallica) at MushroomExpert.com: